 The following medical conditions may preclude you from being a candidate for Varithena: arterial disease (a disease of the blood vessels), reduced mobility, a history of blood clots in the veins or lungs, major surgery in the past 3 months, a recent long hospital stay, or becoming pregnant or recently pregnant.

-We recommend the purchase of Dermaka Cream to minimize bruising and inflammatory responses of the skin after a procedure.
+We recommend the purchase of Dermaka Cream for $34 to minimize bruising and inflammatory responses of the skin after a procedure.
 It works best by applying it five days before a procedure, and then after the procedure until no longer needed.
-Our patients have had excellent results with the cream, which can also used for eczema, rashes, dry skin, etc. Learn more on Dermaka.com, or download the patient booklet here.
-While it is available on Amazon.com for $32, we sell it in the office for $29 as a convenience to our patients.
+Our patients have had excellent results with the cream, which can also be used for eczema, rashes, dry skin, etc. Learn more on Dermaka.com, or download the patient booklet here.